Sensory Friendly Performances

-With our 2015-16 Season, New Day began a new program to reach even more families in our community.
 New Day believes in sharing the benefits of theatre with all children in our community.
 Unfortunately, some children are unable to attend theatre performances because of a disability or sensory processing difference such as autism.
-Children with neurodiversity can find the loud noises, lighting and other stimulus during a theatrical performance difficult and even scary at times.
-New Day wants to ensure that children with sensory processing differences and disabilities have an opportunity to experience performing arts in a safe, judgement-free environment.
-By partnering with organizations such as Full Spectrum Theatre Initiative, the Madonna School and Best Buddies of Memphis, and St. Jude Children’s Research Hospital, New Day offers these organizations no cost opportunities to see one performance of each of our productions.
-Sensory-friendly performances are designed to create a performing arts experience that is welcoming to all families with children with autism or with other illnesses or disabilities that create sensory sensitivities.
+Children with neurodiversities can find loud noises, lighting, and other stimuli during a theatrical performance difficult and even scary at times.
+New Day wants to ensure that all children have an opportunity to enjoy live theatre in a safe, judgment-free environment creating a positive experience that is welcoming to everyone.

-If you have any questions or would like to find out how your organization can benefit from this wonderful program email firstname.lastname@example.org
+If you have any questions or would like to find out how your organization can benefit from this wonderful program, please email firstname.lastname@example.org for more information.